Fit guide

 Affiliate disclosure: Some retailer links may earn commission at no extra cost to you.
 We still compare retailer suitability, caveats and alternatives before linking out.

-Build a safer frame shortlist
+Build a safer shortlist

 Use the retailer comparison after reading this guide so the final choice reflects lens needs, fit risk, delivery timing and returns.

-Use this page as the first decision point.
+Use this guide as a practical checklist, not as a final instruction.
 First, decide whether the order is low risk or fitting sensitive.
 Then open the relevant retailer review and compare the same basket across at least two retailers.
 The useful comparison is the full order after prescription lenses, coatings, thinning, delivery, discount terms and returns are included.

 For a lower-risk order, such as a familiar single-vision spare pair, the buyer can focus on price, delivery and basic return clarity.
 For a higher-risk order, such as varifocals, a strong prescription, reglazing valuable frames or prescription sunglasses for driving, the buyer should give more weight to measurement support, lens advice, production expectations and aftercare.